FriendsOfCake/crud/docs/actions/custom.rst

 Custom Action Classes
 =====================

-If you need to customise an action for any reason, you can create your own custom Crud action class.
+If you need to customize an action for any reason, you can create your own custom Crud action class.

 A Crud Action can respond to any ``HTTP`` verb (``GET``, ``POST``, ``PUT``, ``DELETE``).
 Each HTTP verb can be implemented as method, e.g. ``_get()`` for HTTP ``GET``,